 Two types of pile driving may be required during NY Project construction, impact and vibratory pile driving.
-Impact pile driving may be used to install the onshore substation foundations, and vibratory pile driving may be required to construct the temporary cofferdams to support export cable landfall, as well as bulkhead cofferdams along shoreline of the onshore substation, where applicable.
-In addition, a cable bridge will be constructed, which requires the installation of piles using impact pile driving.
+Impact pile driving may be used to install the onshore substation and Hampton Road substation foundations, and vibratory pile driving may be required to construct the temporary cofferdams to support export cable landfall, as well as bulkhead cofferdams along the shoreline of the onshore substation, where applicable.
+In addition, a cable bridge will be constructed, which requires the installation of piles using pile driving.
 Specialized HDD or Direct Pipe construction will also be required during export cable landfall.
-Onshore export and interconnection cable and onshore substation installation construction generally consists of site clearing and grading, excavation, foundation work, building erection, and finishing work.
+Onshore export and interconnection cable, loop-in / loop-out line, and substation installation construction generally consists of site clearing and grading, excavation, foundation work, building erection, and finishing work.